 UBC’s International Scholars have the potential to make a difference in the world.
-They are high academic achievers who have demonstrated exceptional extracurricular activities, show a desire to create global change, and they are dedicated to giving back to their schools and communities.
+They are high academic achievers who have demonstrated exceptional extracurricular activities, show a desire to create change at the local and global level, and they are dedicated to giving back to their communities.

 UBC’s International Scholars are part of the International Scholars Program, which offers the chance to: